Kylie Jenner: Fans sure – with this photo she reveals the baby gender

 Justin Bieber, 27, has been under particularly critical observation for several months.
 Rumors circulate that he isn’t supposed to treat his wife Hailey, 24, particularly well.
 There is even talk of abuse on social networks.
 The serious suspicions were fueled by a TikTok clip that went viral in the summer of 2021 and can still be found on Twitter today.
 The pictures show a supposedly bad-tempered Justin who allegedly yells at his wife.

-In the podcast “4D With Demi”, the 24-year-old denies the accusations of domestic violence to host Demi Lovato, 29.
+In the podcast “4D With Demi”, the 24-year-old denied hostess Demi Lovato, 29, the allegations of domestic violence.
 “You know, there are so many stories about me, about him, about us together,” explains the model.
-“There’s a big, bold story that goes, ‘Justin’s not being nice to her and he abuses her,’ and it’s just so far from the truth, and it’s completely the opposite.”
+“There’s a big, bold story that goes, ‘Justin’s not being nice to her and he is mistreating her,’ and it’s just so far from the truth, and it’s completely the opposite.”

 Hailey Bieber has apparently cracked the love jackpot for herself, as she emphatically conveys: “I’m really lucky to be able to say that I’m with someone who respects me a lot and makes me feel special every day.
 So when I see the opposite, I just think, ‘Huh?’
 And anyone who knows us personally would say the same thing. “